troglobit/mg/README.md

 This project is derived from OpenBSD Mg, which is the best (maintained) source of the original Micro Emacs based on mg2a.
-The intention of this project is to track all clones, and unlike the OpenBSD version, enable its hidden features using a standard GNU configure script, while being friendly to porting to resource constrained systems.
+The intention of this project is to develop new usability features, track all other Mg clones, and unlike the upstream OpenBSD version, enable hidden features using a standard GNU configure script, all while remaining friendly to porting to resource constrained systems.

+This project has been extensively tested on Debian GNU/Linux, Ubuntu, CentOS, Fedora, Alpine Linux, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, as well as a few embedded Linux systems using musl libc and uClibc-ng.

 Merged, and continously tracked, clones: